ZenMagick/ZenMagick/zenmagick/plugins/general/wordpress/Readme.txt

 to the ZenMagick view.
 If removed, the regular blog page will be displayed.
 Also, the action of the search form is not Wordpress standard and a hidden field 'main_page' has been added.

 Depending on your needs you might want to remove all Wordpress theme files in order to disable direct access (perhaps with the exception of the 404.php).

+To customize views, just copy the views/wp folder into your theme's content folder.
+So, the location of the wp index.php file should be zenmagick/themes/[YOUR_THEME]/content/views/wp/index.php.
+Theme view files always take precedence over the plugin version.

 Sidebar